-The curriculum can be broken down into three general areas:
+The curriculum can be broken down into two general areas:

 Once you are admitted to UW-Whitewater, the Admissions Department will create an Academic Advisement Report (AAR) for you.
 This document, available through WINS, lists every course requirement for the program.
-It also lists every course you transfer in to the University Your AAR will also reflect your articulation agreement.
-Any general education courses that you completed through your Technical College that transferred to UW-Whitewater will also appear there.
+Any courses that you completed through your Technical College that transferred to UW-Whitewater will also appear there.
 As you take coursework each semester, the AAR updates automatically and keeps track of your requirements and progress toward graduation.

 Your program advisor is happy to meet with you to review your Academic Advising Report to make sure you meet all of the requirements for graduation, and in a sequence you are comfortable with.

 Students are involved in fieldwork and directed teaching experiences throughout the program.
 The placements provide students with a variety of experiences, covering the wide range of careers that are available after graduation.
 The placements also provide students with the opportunity to implement classroom strategies in professional experiences, enhancing their educational experiences.

 Please note that if you are completing the program without the intention of applying for your teaching licenses, you only complete the two 50 hour placements.
 The other three are only required if you intend to obtain your teaching licenses.